-This is the story of how DSV Sweden’s new integrated and state-of-the-art logistics Centre became fit for its purpose of safely storing temperature-sensitive products.
+This is the story of how DSV Sweden’s new integrated and state-of-the-art logistics center became fit for its purpose of safely storing temperature-sensitive products with temperature mapping.

 Located close to the airport, railway, and motorway, DSV’s new and modern site in Rosersberg north of Stockholm offers an entire range of transport and logistics services.

-This new logistics Centre will become an essential player in the transportation of goods between the northern and southern sites of Sweden, avoiding most of the problems during rush hour traffic around Stockholm.
+This new logistics center will become an essential player in the transportation of goods between the northern and southern sites of Sweden, avoiding most of the problems during rush hour traffic around Stockholm.

 Further, allowing DSV to improve on both pick-up and delivery times.